dprint/dprint/website/src/config.md

 }
 ```

-Note: The `includes` property of extended _remote_ configuration is ignored for security reasons so you will need that in the main configuration file or via the CLI.
+Note: The `includes` property of extended _remote_ configuration is ignored for security reasons out of an abundance of caution (to disallow the dprint cli pulling in sensitive files) and additionally non-Wasm plugins are ignored in remote configuration because they don't run sandboxed.

 ## Incremental